Artturi Lehkonen: Colorado Avalanche

 Lehkonen (left) during the 2023 Stanley Cup playoffs.

 On 21 March 2022, Lehkonen was traded by the Canadiens to the Colorado Avalanche in exchange for Justin Barron and a second-round pick in the 2024 NHL entry draft.
 His debut with the Avalanche was delayed due to visa issues, but he featured in 16 regular season games for the team, tallying a further 6 goals and 3 assists to set new career highs in goals (19) and points (38).
 The Avalanche finished second in the NHL, and met the Nashville Predators in the first round of the 2022 Stanley Cup playoffs.
 After sweeping the Predators in four games, the Avalanche went on to beat the St. Louis Blues in six games in the second round, moving on to the Western Conference final against the Edmonton Oilers.
 Lehkonen's strong performance with the team through the playoffs attracted praise as one of the best deadline additions of the postseason.
-In Game 4 of the series, Lehkonen scored the series-clinching goal in overtime to win the Clarence S. Campbell Bowl and send his team to the Stanley Cup Finals for the second consecutive year.
+In game four of the series, Lehkonen scored the series-clinching goal in overtime to win the Clarence S. Campbell Bowl and send his team to the Stanley Cup Final for the second consecutive year.
 He became the first player to achieve this feat since Gordie Drillon of the Maple Leafs in 1938 and 1939.
-Lehkonen scored the series-winning goal in Game 6 of the Cup Finals, noting "I've been on both sides, on the losing side and now on the winning side.
+Lehkonen scored the series-winning goal in game six of the Cup Final, noting "I've been on both sides, on the losing side and now on the winning side.
 It feels great."

 International play

 Lehkonen made his debut with Finland's men's national team during the 2015–16 Euro Hockey Tour.

+He represented Finland at the 2026 Winter Olympics and won a bronze medal.

 Personal life

 Lehkonen's father is Ismo Lehkonen, a former professional hockey player and coach.
-Ismo has worked for Yle as a hockey commentator, notably being present in Amalie Arena in 2022 to cover his son's victory in the Stanley Cup Finals.
+Ismo has worked for Yle as a hockey commentator, notably being present in Amalie Arena in 2022 to cover his son's victory in the Stanley Cup Final.